Harika-SVL/Monitoring/notes.md

-### Hospital Management System – Needs W.r.t Application Stability
+### Hospital Management System – Needs W.r.to Application Stability

 * The architecture of management system is as follows